Skip to main content

 NJ sales tax compliance services include registration with the NJ Division of Revenue, determining taxable vs. exempt transactions, filing NJ ST-50 returns, economic nexus analysis for remote sellers, and audit defense.
 Monaco CPA handles sales tax for NJ professional services firms, SaaS companies, e-commerce sellers, and retailers.

 Monaco CPA helps NJ businesses determine whether they need to collect sales tax, register with the NJ Division of Revenue, file returns, and respond to audits.
-I work with professional services firms, SaaS companies, e-commerce sellers, retailers, and restaurants across New Jersey.
+This service covers professional services firms, SaaS companies, e-commerce sellers, retailers, and restaurants across New Jersey.

 **Remote sellers:** After the Supreme Court's Wayfair decision, NJ requires out-of-state sellers to collect NJ sales tax once they exceed $100,000 in NJ sales or 200 separate transactions in NJ per year.
 If you're selling into NJ from another state, economic nexus rules may require registration.